cml815/do/public/blog/simple-sbir-guide.md

 ## Is my business eligible?

 The principal investigator (research project lead) must be employed by the small company.
-Also, the proposing company must perform at least two-thirds (66%) of the work during Phase I and at 50% or more in Phase II [Source: SBA](https://www.sbir.gov/applicants).
+Also, the proposing company must perform at least two-thirds (66%) of the work during Phase I and at 50% or more in Phase II <a href="blog-link" href="https://www.sbir.gov/applicants">Source: SBA</a>

 The company must not have more than 500 employees.
 There are no revenue limits for SBIR, which differs from the SBA's defnition.

 There are some caveats with eligibility, especially around complex ownership arrangements, including venture capital firms and hedge funds.
-The SBA has a detailed [eligibility guide](https://www.sbir.gov/sites/default/files/elig_size_compliance_guide.pdf).
+The SBA has a detailed <a href="blog-link" href="https://www.sbir.gov/sites/default/files/elig_size_compliance_guide.pdf">Eligibility Guide.</a>

 ## How much funding can I get?